nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools ( nlRT )

 ## Background
 Once in a while I used Ziva intensively in a project.
-It involves a process of rigging the actual skeletonal meshes.
-I found it challenging and also a good opportunity to learn anatomy by building an automation tool.
+Rigging the actual skeletonal meshes was challenging and I found it a good opportunity to learn anatomy while building the automation tool.

 ## Overview
 nlRT is designed with the key features below :